top of page

 Success rates are very high and patients love it.
 There is a joyous "wow" factor being able to see clearly again, with colours restored all bright and true.
 The operation itself is found to be an easily tolerated matter ("100 times better than going to a dentist"), and the recovery period is surprising quick too.

-I have had the pleasure of performing well over 10,000 procedures in my career.
+I have had the pleasure of performing well over 10,000 procedures in my surgical career.
 It is hugely gratifying to have mastery of this technical art.
 I enjoy the demand for high level skill and attention to detail which goes along in a continuous pursuit to achieve absolute patient safety.

 Complications are rare but should be the focus in an endeavour to completely avoid.
 The average nationally quoted risks for two benchmark complications in this operation are posterior capsular rupture 2% and endophthalmitis 0.1%; I am very pleased to say my own rates are ten times better at 0.2% and 0.01%, respectively.